StitchDesign/Stitch/Guides/Patch.md

 * Velocity (Width / Height)
 * Translation (Width / Height)

-### Pulse
-Outputs a pulse event when it's toggled on or off.

-*Inputs*
-* A Boolean On/Off

-*Outputs*
-* A pulse if an "On" input event occurs
-* A pulse if an "Off" output event occurs

-### Pulse on Change
-The Pulse On Change node outputs a pulse if an input value comes in that is different from the specified value.

-*Inputs*
-* A numerical value.

-*Outputs*
-* A pulse event that occurs if the value has changed

-### Repeating Pulse
-A node that will fire a pulse at a defined interval.

-*Inputs*
-* The frequency at which the pulse occrs

-*Outputs*
-* A pulse value

-### Restart Prototype
-A node that will restart the state of your prototype.
-All inputs and outputs of the nodes on your graph will be reset.

-*Inputs*
-* A pulse input serves as the single input for this node.
-When a pulse is received, the prototype will restart.

 ### Legacy Scroll Interaction
 NOTE: Scroll Interactions are better supported through scroll inputs and outputs on a layer group.
 This is a legacy patch node.